Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

     002d8210  2e 30 2e 30 3a 38 30 38  30 00 20 2d 64 00 22 30  |.0.0:8080. -d."0|
     --

-Notice the "mettle" in the output, followed by "-U" which is the same flag used to specfy the UUID of the payload.
+Notice the "mettle" in the ASCII column, followed by "-U" which is the same flag used to specfy the UUID of the payload.
 And right after that we have: "bWWoXsWDgPG1A7MB0C+Qkg==

 - This almost matches a base64 string, but " is not a valid base64 char.
 If we remove it we have the string we are looking for:

       bWWoXsWDgPG1A7MB0C+Qkg==

+# What is the PID Associated with psql Process Pxecution?

+Let go back to the syslog and search for sql related processes:

+    cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSyslog.sh "sql"

+At 2023-10-15 17:50:09.419, we see that root created a process from the dir /home/kevin, which is inherrently sus.
+The PID of this is:

+    4523

+# Which user information was exfiltrated?